chen-yiliang/ProstaTD/README.md

 >
 > We strongly recommend using **ProstaTDv2** for your experiments.
 >
 > We plan to release the full annotation and other resources at the end of April through the ICLR conference.
 Stay tuned!
->
-> Additionally, the full dataset and annotation release will also be migrated to **ModelScope** and **Hugging Face**.
-The current triplet classification annotation will continue to be temporarily supported on **Kaggle** until the migration to the new platforms is complete.

 ## 📈 Evaluation Toolkit